Lebanon & Jordan Encounters

 Today, we'll make our way down the Desert Highway, to the Dana Biosphere Reserve where we'll stop for a relatively easy hike in the beautiful scenery and hills of the reserve.
 This is Jordan's largest nature reserve, and there are great views of the valleys and hills on the various trails around the restored Dana village.
 Spring is a particularly lovely time to visit with the terrain surprisingly green and full of flowers.
 We'll stop for an included picnic lunch and take a walk before continuing on to the Red Sea city of Aqaba where you'll have a free evening (and morning tomorrow).

-Day 11 : Free Morning In Aqaba And Overnight Wadi Rum Bedouin Camp
+Day 11 : Free morning in Aqaba and overnight Wadi Rum Bedouin Camp

-Location: Wadi Rum
+Location: Aqaba, Wadi Rum

 Accommodation: Camp